kheaganeckley/tom/README.md

 # tompson sampling

-You can find what i did in the tom directory
+You can find what i did in the tom directory or to create the interactive dash board

 1) download files from git or clone into a directory through the terminal